hamletc1602/AuthorSite/README.md

 Log in to your AWS Console account, then click on the link that best suits your needs from the same browser:

-1) I want to create a site with no personalized domain, for a trial to see what it looks like, or because I want to link it with a domain hosted in another service: [**Build site with no domain**](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://braevitae-pub.s3.amazonaws.com/AutoSite-0.9.0/AuthorSite.template)
+1) I want to create a site with no personalized domain, for a trial run, or because I want to link it with a domain hosted in another service: [**Build site with no domain**](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://braevitae-pub.s3.amazonaws.com/AutoSite-0.9.0/AuthorSite.template)

 2) I want to create a site with a new dommain that I will host in AWS: [**Build site with domain**](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://braevitae-pub.s3.amazonaws.com/AutoSite-0.9.0/AuthorSite-domain.template).
 AWS will charge $0.50 USD per month for each distinct domain hosted.